yashsriram/alieneffects-13r3/README.md

 For this specific device `vendor Id = 0x187c` and `product Id = 0x0529`

 Commands can be passed using control transfers of USB protocol.

-# Usage

-* python version
-    * 3.6 is recommended
-    * 3.4 may not work
-* `sudo python setup.py install` to install `alieneffects-13r3`
-* `sudo alieneffects-13r3` to open a Textual User Interface where you can select themes
-    * First field is the themes directory
-    * After setting first field a list of files in the selected directory appears below
-    * Going through them, you can see the theme description (if file is a valid theme) on the right
-    * Enter to select a theme
-    * Some themes have stochasticity (randomness) in them, so applying same theme multiple times can lead to different themes

 # Control transfer: Write operation parameters